robustrambles/site/walks/dover-to-dorking-robust-ramble/section-3-(out).md

 title: Section 3 (Out)
 subtitle: Hawkinge To Etchinghill
 details:
-  Map: OS Explorer 138 (Dover, Folkestone &#x26; Hythe) Distance/Time: 5 Miles (2.5 Hours)
+  Map: OS Explorer 138 (Dover, Folkestone & Hythe) Distance/Time: 5 Miles (2.5 Hours)
-  Start: The &#x2018;White Horse&#x2019; pub.
+  Start: The ‘White Horse’ pub.
 There is a village car park further into the village by shops.
   Comment: >
     There is much new building in Hawkinge and the cemetery is a little tricky to navigate but thereafter the route is in quiet countryside.
 In the final section there are excellent views.
 There are stiles.
 portraitMap: false